Skip to content

 • the Battery Regulation is a product-specific regulation that already contains concrete battery-passport obligations for certain covered battery categories

-• CBAM is a carbon-border mechanism focused on embedded-emissions reporting for certain imported goods such as iron, steel, and aluminium
+• CBAM is a carbon-border mechanism focused on embedded-emissions reporting for certain imported goods (such as iron and steel, aluminium, cement, fertilisers, electricity, and hydrogen)

 So the easiest way to think about them is this:

-• ESPR = framework for future product rules
+• ESPR = technical framework for future product passports

 • Battery Regulation = concrete early DPP-style obligation in a specific sector